bmc/sbt-izpack/README.md

   documentation and/or other materials provided with the distribution.

-* Neither the names "clapper.org", "sbt-izpack", nor the names of any contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+* Neither the names "clapper.org", "sbt-izpack", nor the names of any contributor may be used to endorse or promote products derived from this software without specific prior written permission.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS